wcarc-on/wcarc-site/minutes/minutes202406.md

   - Confirmed:
     - September: Craig Delmage (VE3OP), The new RAC headquarters radio station
     - October: Wayne (VE3CZO), A USB serial bus overview
-    - November Mike (VA3TEC), hise home-brew pole-mounted rover setup
+    - November Mike (VA3TEC), His home-brew pole-mounted rover setup
   - In planning:
     - July and August: Difficult to find someone to speak in the summer.
     - Later this summer, Ultra-VLF